Configure a Fake Board

 pinstringRequiredThe pin number of the board’s GPIO pin that you wish to configure the digital interrupt for.

-Digital interrupts in the control tab.
+Digital interrupts in the test panel.

 Have questions, or want to meet other people working on robots?
 Join our Community Discord.